wheelcomplex/quicktemplate/README.md

     ```qtpl
     {% comment %}
         This is a comment.
 It won't trap into the output.
-        It may contain {% arbirary tags %}.
+        It may contain {% arbitrary tags %}.
 They are just ignored.
     {% endcomment %}
     ```